Janiczek/toy-beam-os/README.md

 ### OS (Elm app)

-- [ ] allow spawning the Rust and C++ counters from the OS menu bar
+- [ ] allow spawning the Rust and C++ counter examples from the OS menu bar
+- [ ] allow drag'n'dropping custom WASM modules to install them in the OS
+- [ ] allow saving/loading the current state of the OS
+- [ ] allow showing graphs for links between processes

 ### JsonUI